What is Unearned Revenue?

 Unearned revenue is the number of advance payments which the company has received for the goods or services which are still pending for the delivery and includes transactions like Amount received for the goods delivery of which is to be made on the future date etc.

-Unearned Revenue is a category of accrual under which the company receives cash before it actually provides goods or renders services.
+It is a category of accrual under which the company receives cash before it actually provides goods or renders services.
 Under this cash, the exchange happens before actual goods or service is delivered and as such no revenue is recorded by the company.
 The company, however, is under an obligation to provide the goods or render the service, as the case may be, on due dates for which advance payment has been received by it and as such the Unearned Revenue is a Liability till the time it doesn’t completely fulfill the same and the amount gets reduced proportionally as the service is being provided by the business.
 It is also known by the name of Unearned Income, Deferred Revenue, and Deferred Income as well.

 The most basic example of unearned revenue is that of a magazine subscription.
-When we register for an annual subscription of our favorite magazine, the revenue received by the company is unearned.
+When we register for an annual subscription of our favorite magazine, the sales received by the company is unearned.
 As they deliver magazines each month, the company keep on recognizing the corresponding income in the income statement.

 Unearned Revenue is a Liability on Balance Sheet

-Normally, this unearned revenue on balance sheet is reported under current liabilities, however, if the unearned is not expected to be realized as actual revenue then it can be reported as a long-term liability.
+Normally, this unearned revenue on balance sheet is reported under current liabilities, however, if the unearned is not expected to be realized as actual sales then it can be reported as a long-term liability.

 As an example, we note that Salesforce.com reports unearned revenue as a liability (current liabilities).